Burqa: Afghanistan

 The full Afghan chadaree covers the wearer's entire face except for a small region about the eyes, which is covered by a concealing net or grille.
 They are usually light blue in the Kabul area, white in the north in Mazar-i-Sharif and brown and green in Kandahar in the south.

 Before the Taliban took power in Afghanistan, the chadaree was rarely worn in cities, especially Kabul.
 While they were in power, the Taliban required the wearing of a chadaree in public.
-Officially, it is required under the present Afghan regime, as of May 8, 2022.
 Chadaree use in the remainder of Afghanistan is variable and was observed to be gradually declining in Kabul, until the city fell to the Taliban on 15 August 2021.
 Due to political instability in these areas, women who might not otherwise be inclined to wear the chadaree must do so as a matter of personal safety, according to Khalid Hanafi.
-The Taliban, after taking over Afghanistan, declared that while women may return to work, they must always wear the hijab while outside the house, while burqa was not mandatory.
-In May, the Taliban issued a decree that all women in public should wear a burka.
+The Taliban, immediately after re-taking Afghanistan, declared that while women may return to work, they must always wear the hijab while outside the house, while the chadaree was not mandatory.
+In May 2022 the Taliban issued a decree that all women in public must wear a chadaree.

 China

-In 2017, China banned the burqa in the Islamic area of Xinjiang.
+In 2017, China banned the burqa in the Muslim area of Xinjiang.